oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 5.3.2 description

-This optional keyname provides a means to include single or multiline descriptions within a TOSCA element as a *scalar string value* as
+This optional keyname provides a means to include single or multiline descriptions within a TOSCA element as a *YAML scalar string value* as
 follows:
 ```yaml
 description: <description_string>